Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 A MEANS TO WRITE ON!

-If you don’t have a laminator, then some A4 white cards, would work trim the cards to fit inside the lid, flip over to use the back, and replace them once you have run out of space.
-Use a bit of blu-tack to keep it still.
+If you don’t have a laminator, then some A4 white cards would work.
+Trim the cards to fit inside the lid, flip over to use the back, and replace them once you have run out of space.
+Use a bit of Blu-Tack to keep it still.

 LET’S MAKE A SHOE BOX LAPTOP!